hippylib/soupy/paper/paper.md

 The optimization problem is defined by a risk measure over a given quantity of interest (QoI), which is present as either an optimization objective or constraint (as in chance-constrained optimization).
 Specific attention is given to the case where the uncertain parameters are formally infinite dimensional (e.g. Gaussian random fields).
-The software allows users to supply the underlying PDE model, quantity of interest, and penalty terms, and provides implementations for commonly used risk measures, including expectation, variance, and superquantile/conditional value-at-risk (CVaR), as well as derivative-based optimizers.
+The software allows users to supply the underlying PDE model, quantity of interest, and penalty terms, and provides implementations for commonly used risk measures, including expectation, variance, and superquantile/conditional value-at-risk (CVaR) [@RockafellarUryasev00], as well as derivative-based optimizers.
 SOUPy leverages FEniCS [@LoggMardalWells12] for the formulation, discretization, and solution of PDEs, and the framework of hIPPYlib [@VillaPetraGhattas18; @VillaPetraGhattas21] for sampling from random fields and automating adjoint-based derivative computation, while also providing interfaces to existing optimization algorithms in SciPy.